muratcelikk/SpringFoodTown/README.md

 # Spring FoodTown Project
-This project was created in Spring MVC, Spring Security, Hibernate and RestAPI.
-(Used IDE: Spring Tool Suite/STS-4)
+<p>This project was created in Spring MVC, Spring Security, Hibernate and RestAPI.
+(Used IDE: Spring Tool Suite/STS-4)</p>